Listicle|March 2, 2026|Francis

 Key features: Color-coded food system, daily psychology-based lessons, group coaching, food logging, weight tracking, goal setting.

-Pricing: Plans start around $59/month or $199/year.
-No meaningful free tier.
+Pricing: Plans start around $29.99/month or $29.99/month.
+No meaningful free version.

 Pros: